raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 --- collapse ---
 ---
-title: "[Overfitting to the replayed data]"
+title: "Overfitting to the replayed data"
 ---

 Your code must be responsive to the images and sensor data on the ISS and not rely on specific landmarks or geographic areas shown in the sequence(s) used in Astro Pi Replay.